14 Top-Rated Things to Do in Lake Worth Beach, FL

 It's easy to find something fun with our list of the top things to do in Lake Worth Beach.

 1. Catch Some Rays at Lake Worth Beach

 It's not really a Floridian vacation until you hit the beach.
 Luckily, Lake Worth Beach offers some seriously soft white sand, a picturesque wooden fishing pier, and plenty of space to park your beach chair.
 The waves can get a bit intense at certain times of the year, which makes it a haven for surfers.

 The Lake Worth Beach Casino and Beach Complex offers all the amenities required for a beach day.
 We're talking shops selling beach wear, trinkets, and sunblock; restaurants; and a large municipal pool just steps from the sand.
 This is a fun place to visit with the family while you're at the beach.

 If the food at the complex doesn't tickle your tastebuds, you're in luck.
 The beach is located close to downtown, which makes it easy to find other options nearby.
 Whether you're hoping for takeout to enjoy on the sand or an oceanfront meal from a patio, there are plenty of great places to visit, many of which lie just across the street.

 Ever roasted marshmallows on the beach?
 You can at the beach bonfires hosted every Friday between 6pm and 10pm from November through February.
 Lifeguards who guard the beach by day remain on duty to ensure the fires go smoothly, meaning kids are more than welcome to attend.
-This popular event also includes concerts and other activities.
+This popular event is one of the top free things to do at night and also includes concerts and other activities.
 It can get busy, so arrive early.